Jayden159/ConverterApp/README.md

 Unit for return methods - Azhar

-Put units of measurement to and from into array – Jayden
+Confirm units of measurement – Jayden DONE

-Methods for each units of conversion – Jayden
+Methods for each units of conversion – Jayden DONE

 Methods for each unit reversed – Russell